Control 1.9: Data Retention and Deletion Policies

 Control Description

-| Capability | Description |
+| Capability | Microsoft surface | Description |

 Key Configuration Points

-- Create retention labels per record type:
+- Create retention labels per record type (recommended Zone 3 baselines):

-- Agent configuration: 6 years
+- Agent configuration and version history: 6 years (mirrors books-and-records exposure)

-- Configure extended audit log retention for deletion events
+- Configure extended audit log retention for deletion events (see Control 1.7); the audit trail of disposition is itself a record.

 Storage Tier Requirements ("Readily/Easily Accessible")